Khangdao1812/2D-truss-FEA-sandbox/docs/architecture.md

 The simulation maintains a small set of state variables that determine the current behavior of the application.

 #### Collapse State
 Indicates whether the structure has experienced progressive collapse.
-When active, the simulation enters a freeze state, allowing the user to inspect the failed configuration before continuing without the failed member.
+When active, the simulation enters a freeze state, allowing the user to inspect the failed structure before continuing without the failed member.

 #### Inspection Mode
 Provide detailed  structural results, including member force history and other analysis data for every member.